Developing Digital Success so it is scalable and transferable – How can you help?

 Your feedback from the last conference and your stories of success and challenge were inspiring.
 Thank You.
 Please look at the guide and your examples below.
 We now need you to share more examples of digital success – of any magnitude to make this guide really useful for everyone.

-In our afternoon Breakout session Developing Digital – Crowd Sourcing the Schools’ Guide in Room 5 we will share how collaborations have helped us simplify and reduce costs and enable the transfer of Impact between schools.
-For more information on The Brighton EdTech Summit 2019 click here
+In our Developing Digital – Crowd Sourcing the Schools’ Guide we will share how collaborations have helped us develop the Digital Intelligence (DQ) of our staff and students, simplify and reduce costs and enable the transfer of Impact between schools.
+For more information on The Brighton EdTech Summit 2019 click here and for more information on the Digital Intelligence and the DQ Institute click here

 Aims for The Schools’ Guide to Developing Digital